Skip to Content

 Sustainability Summary

-BNY Mellon Sustainable US Equity Fd has a number of positive attributes that a sustainability-focused investor may find appealing.
+BNY Mellon Sustainable US Equity Fd has a number of positive attributes that may appeal to sustainability-focused investors.

-Its 20.0% involvement in carbon solutions is higher than the 13.1% average involvement of its peers in the Large Blend category.
+The fund's 20.7% involvement in carbon solutions is not only high in absolute terms, but also surpasses the 12.8% average involvement of its peers in the Large Blend category.
 Carbon solutions include products and services related to renewable energy, energy efficiency, green buildings, green transportation, and so on.
-By prospectus, the fund aims to avoid or minimize holdings in companies associated with tobacco, and as expected, the fund does not currently invest in such companies.
+By prospectus, the fund aims to avoid, or limit its exposure to, companies associated with tobacco, and, as expected, the fund is not currently invested in such companies.
 The fund aims to avoid, or limit exposure to, companies in violation with international norms, such as the UN Global Compact or the Universal Declaration of Human Rights.

-The fund exhibits moderate exposure (7.86%) to companies with high or severe controversies.
-Controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
-Examples of types of controversies include bribery and corruption scandals, workplace discrimination and environmental incidents.
+The fund has a modest level of exposure (7.46%) to companies with high or severe controversies.
+Companies with controversies are involved in incidents such as corruption, employee abuses, and that pose some degree of business risks to the company.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
-Such controversies can also damage the reputation of both companies themselves and their shareholders.
+In addition, they controversies can damage the reputation of both companies themselves and their shareholders.

 ESG Commitment Level Asset Manager